-The most recent available data continues to show improvements in claim frequency but at a rate that has been slowing over the past few years.
-In recognition of this feature of the experience data, PCRB has applied a curve-fitting technique to historical claim frequencies to project future claim frequencies to the mid-point of the policy period for which the new rating values are proposed.
-The curve form used for this purpose is as shown below:
+For the April 1, 2009 filing, the PCRB applied a curve-fitting technique to historical claim frequencies to project future claim frequencies to the mid-point of the policy period for which new rating values were proposed.
+The curve form used for this purpose produced continuing improvements in claim frequency over the forecast period for this filing but at decreasing rates of change year-over-year.